-Learning about how much evapotranspiration there is from different land surfaces helps us predict what would happen to the water cycle, weather and climate under different land uses.
+Learning about how much evapotranspiration there is from different land surfaces helps us predict what would happen to the water cycle, weather, and climate under different land uses.
 For example, what would happen if a forest is cut and sugarcane is planted instead?
-The different plant species have different color and height, so they reflect the sun’s energy differently.
+The different plant species have different colors and heights, so they reflect the sun’s energy differently.

 Also, trees and grasses are not equally thirsty.
 So evapotranspiration from different land surfaces may not be the same.
 Using equipment that measures wind speed and air humidity really fast (for example, 20 times per second) we can directly measure evapotranspiration over a field or forest.

-Recently, I started to work at a Mexican station that will collect earth observations from satellites (ERIS – ECOSUR Chetumal) and hope to develop ways to monitor evaporanspiration using these observations.
+Recently, I started to work at a Mexican station that will collect earth observations from satellites (ERIS – ECOSUR Chetumal) and hope to develop ways to monitor evapotranspiration using these observations.

 You can check this video out to learn more about the interaction between the land surface and the atmosphere: